golden-state0fmind/Namaste/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Motivation

 The motivation behind this website it spread positivity and promote well being.

 ## ERD

 TBD

 ## Wireframes

 TBD

 ## Tech Stack

-React, JavaScript, Next.js, Firebase, TailwindCSS, Figma
+React, JavaScript, Next.js, Firebase, MaterialUI, Figma

 ## Future Development

 This will be an ongoing project to promote well-ness.